 If you're interested in more information about DroneShield's DroneGun, please read our product information page:

 *To view article links, please visit:

 About DroneShield Ltd

-Based in Sydney and Virginia, DroneShield Ltd (ASX:DRO) is a worldwide leader in drone detection technology.
-The Company has developed the pre-eminent drone detection solution that protects people, organisations and critical infrastructure from intrusion from drones.
+Based in Sydney and Virginia, DroneShield Ltd (ASX:DRO) is a worldwide leader in drone security technology.
+The Company has developed the pre-eminent drone security solution that protects people, organisations and critical infrastructure from intrusion from drones.
 Its leadership brings world-class expertise in engineering and physics, combined with deep experience in defence, intelligence, and aerospace.